manavnailwal/single-threaded-web-server/README.md

 ## 🎯 Learning Outcome

-This project helped build a foundational understanding of how servers work at a low level, which is essential before moving to higher-level frameworks like Spring Boot or Node.js.
+This project helped build a foundational understanding of how servers work at a low level.

 ---